 Prosecutors charge Steven Goldberg, Dominick Carollo and Peter Grimm — all three former executives of GE subsidiaries — with wire fraud and conspiracy.
 They allege the three conspired with brokerages, including CDR, to fix contracts between August 1999 and September 2006.

-In cross-examination, which began shortly before Judge Harold Baer ordered the afternoon break in the U.S. District Court for the Southern District of New York, Goldberg’s defense attorney, Daniel Gitner, sought to puncture Naeh’s credibility.
+In cross-examination, which straddled the afternoon break in the U.S. District Court for the Southern District of New York, Goldberg’s defense attorney, Daniel Gitner of Lankler, Siffert & Wohl LLP, sought to puncture Naeh’s credibility.
 Gitner said Naeh switched $4 million from U.S. bank accounts to secret Swiss accounts within seven months after the Federal Bureau of Investigation raided CDR’s Beverly Hills headquarters in November 2006.

 Naeh, responding to audio tapes that Hart played, said the firm and Steven Goldberg, then with Financial Security Assurance Holdings Ltd., conspired for Goldberg to win bids, with CDR receiving back-end swap fees, in addition to standard broker’s fees, as a kickback.
 Naeh added that documents revealed the broker’s fees but not the swap fees.

-Naeh pleaded guilty in 2010 to three criminal counts of bid-rigging, conspiracy and wire fraud, four months after a federal grand jury indicted CDR, its founder David Rubin, and others on nine criminal counts in connection with the bid-rigging.
+Naeh pleaded guilty in 2010 to three criminal counts of bid-rigging, conspiracy and wire fraud, four months after CDR, its founder David Rubin, and others were indicted by a federal grand jury on nine criminal counts in connection with the bid-rigging.
 Rubin, Douglas Goldberg and others ultimately pleaded guilty before trial.

 Naeh said the transactions resulted in issuers such as the New Jersey Health Care Financial Authority and the Missouri Health and Educational Facilities Authority receiving smaller yields.
 Several conversations, he said, included Stewart Wolmark, the former chief financial officer and managing director of CDR.